RithikDhanush/Almabetter_BookMyShow_App/README.md

 click on the line to see the project

-Frontend on netlify.com
+Frontend on vercel.com
  - https://almabetter-book-my-show-frontend-app-dhanush.vercel.app

-Backend on cyclic.sh
+Backend on vercel.com

  - https://almabetter-book-my-show-app-dhanush.vercel.app/api/booking